rdiff-backup/rdiff-backup/docs/rdiff-backup.1.md

 upper- or lowercase version of itself.

 If you need to match filenames which contain the above globbing characters, they may be escaped using a backslash '`\`'.
-The back‐ slash will only escape the character following it so for '`**`' you will need to use '`\*\*`' to avoid escaping it to the '`*`' globbing character.
+The backslash will only escape the character following it so for '`**`' you will need to use '`\*\*`' to avoid escaping it to the '`*`' globbing character.